Teejoshua/Cloud-Native-Monitoring-App-Project/README.md

 - Create Kubernetes Deployments and Services using Python!

 ### STEP 1 - Installations of Services on your WorkStation
-- Install AWS CLI, then Go to your aws account and get your secret keys and configure the workspace aws configure
+- Install AWS CLI, then Go to your aws account and get your secret keys and configure the workspace `aws configure`
 - Install [python](https://www.python.org/downloads/) on your workstation and a python extention in vscode
-- The application uses the **psutil** and **Flask, Plotly, boto3** libraries.
-Install them using pip pip3 install -r requirements.txt
+- The application uses the **`psutil`** and **`Flask`, Plotly, boto3** libraries.
+Install them using pip `pip3 install -r requirements.txt`
-- Install dependencies psutil pip3 install psutil and flask pip install flask
+- Install dependencies psutil `pip3 install psutil` and flask `pip install flask`
-- Install python for ECR SDK pip install boto3
+- Install python for ECR SDK `pip install boto3`
-- Install kubernetes, add the K8S python dependencies client  library pip install kubernetes the extenstion of kubernetes in vscode
+- Install kubernetes, add the K8S python dependencies client  library `pip install kubernetes` the extenstion of kubernetes in vscode
 - Install the docker extention in vscode